 FILE: Not all art is frameworthy.
 But it may not be trashworthy either!
 Keep those items which demonstrate talent, and you may someday decide to frame.
 Make a file box for each child, and let them decorate the box.
 When they bring something home they want to keep, ask them to file it in their very own keepsake box.

 FLUSH: No need to keep random scribble, or works that don’t meet your standards.
 There should be a 1 to 3 to 5 ratio of Frame, File and Flush.
 And don’t forget, much of the “filed” art can be used as gifts to relatives.
 You may also consider taking digital photos of your child’s art, and storing it on disk.
 Although it’s not the same as the original, this is a good way to reduce the clutter of the overwhelming amount of art that comes through the door.

-I hope you found these clutter organizing tips helpful for organizing paper clutter in your home.
+I hope you found these tips for organizing paper clutter helpful for how to organize papers and get school papers under control in your home.
 Most of these clutter organizing tips can actually be applied to many areas of our homes such as junk drawers, hall closets, and even garage organization.
 What are your favorite clutter organizing tips?